-Bedford Magazine and Houlihan Lawrence are hosting the 2019 Bedford 25 reception and ceremony on Thursday, November 7, at The Market at Pound Ridge Square.
-The evening begins at 6 pm with wine, beer, soft drinks, and hors d’oeuvres provided by The Wine Connection and The Market at Pound Ridge Square, followed by a ceremony recognizing the 2019 Bedford 25 honorees.
-More info and tickets
+Bedford Magazine and Houlihan Lawrence held the 2019 Bedford 25 reception and ceremony on Thursday, November 7, at The Market at Pound Ridge Square.
+The evening began at 6 pm with wine, beer, soft drinks, and hors d’oeuvres provided by The Wine Connection and The Market at Pound Ridge Square, followed by a ceremony recognizing the 2019 Bedford 25 honorees.

 To nominate someone for 2020, click NOMINATION FORM (For any questions, please email firstname.lastname@example.org)

 Deirdre Courtney-Batson She has worked tirelessly for Bedford since the 1980s as the president of the Katonah Historical Museum, chair of Katonah’s Historic Commission, and as chair of the Town’s Planning Board.
 As chair, she guides the Board through difficult and complex matters which require the adept application of our zoning code.
 This would be a different town without Courtney-Batson’s efforts to protect and preserve the semi-rural character of Bedford.
 (Photo by by Amy Drucker.)